ericwastaken/CocoaPod-Dependency-Demo/README.md

 * Clone this repo
 * In the Exmple folder, perforn a `pod install`
-* Open in Xcode 8 to review and inspect
+* Open 'StackO-Dependency-Demo.xcworkspace' in Xcode 8 to review and inspect

 ## Author